From Handshakes to Hashtags — How Five Generations Lost Trust in Renting | IDEAL Framework by Jimmy Ng

 2015–2020

-Instagram, WhatsApp, Facebook Marketplace become rental channels.
+Instagram, WhatsApp, and Facebook Marketplace become rental channels.
 DMs replace formal applications.
-Virtual viewings normalize.
-COVID-19 makes remote-only renting the standard.
+Virtual viewings become normal, then standard during COVID‑19.

 2022–2026